JessicaWoods03/Furby_Hack/Backend Data Structures and Layouts/README.md

 <img width="430" height="326" alt="Screenshot 2025-08-21 at 3 02 23 PM" src="https://github.com/user-attachments/assets/b8664fd6-762b-4246-a54f-04862cfcbdba" /><br>

 I chose one of the pipelines to be environment so I could face an interesting challenge of observation data, to build relationships and ontologies with.
+I will add one of my pipelines on here so you can see how it works in the api.
+The most part of this is on my big handmade tower offline on emacs gui, on a Ubuntu server.
+Mini Llama is best for nodegraph relationship work in semantics.
+GPT will tell you to use matplotlib, but I have a file listed here were you can see the constraints and limitation of that and other contemporary mapping applications in python.